-- Wages, salaries or compensation of any kind are explicitly ineligible activities under this program and will not be funded.
-Sales tax will not be funded.
+- Sales tax, wages, salaries or compensation of any kind are explicitly ineligible activities under this program and will not be funded.

 What are the grant requirements?

 - Awardees will receive an initial $2,500 upon signing a grant agreement.
-The second half of the grant award ($2,500) will be disbursed following satisfactory completion of a small business training course hosted by the CWE and submission and approval of a completed business plan.
+The second half of the grant award ($2,500) will be disbursed following satisfactory completion of a small business training course hosted by the CWE, 3 hours of small business advising and submission and approval of a completed business plan.

-- Funds must be matched by a minimum of 10% owner equity (cash or equipment).
-The equity contribution must not be associated with debt of any kind.
-Equity must be committed and available to the project at the time of the grant application.
+- Funds must be matched by a minimum of 10% ($500) owner investment (cash, property or equipment).
+The investment must not be associated with debt of any kind and must be committed and available to the project at the time of the grant application.

 - The successful applicant will receive two installments of the award:

-- $2,500 following completion of a small business training course hosted by the Center for Women Entrepreneurs and submission and approval of a completed business plan.
+- $2,500 following completion of a small business training course hosted by the Center for Women Entrepreneurs, 3 hours of small business advising/mentoring and submission and approval of a completed business plan.
 Additionally, itemized receipts or proof of purchases made with initial grant funds of $2,500 (costs must have been incurred after receiving grant funding) must be provided to CWE to receive the remaining $2,500.

-- You need to talk with CWE staff about grant specifics and ask any questions you have.
+- You need to meet with CWE staff to talk over the grant specifics and ask any questions you have.

-- You must attend the CWE virtual small business training course.
-You cannot access your remaining funds until AFTER you have completed the course.
+- You must attend an approved small business training course and complete 3 hours of small business advising or mentoring.
+You cannot access your remaining funds until AFTER these have been completed.